KindCoder-no/KindScreen/README.md

 This is an easy to use InfoScreen made in Next.JS

+If you want a more profecional solution.
+Register at https://publy.no or send me an email at: emre@publy.no

 ![Skjermbilde 2023-01-24 kl  13 37 04](https://user-images.githubusercontent.com/40148297/214293391-e7585b2e-01a7-4598-91c9-5af1bd7b7e0f.png)

 _This project is stil in development, issues are welcome_